Constantin Isopescu-Grecul: Rector and retiree

-From 1930 to 1933, Isopescu-Grecul was rector of Cernăuți University, and, from May 1931, obtained the university's assigned seat in the Senate of Romania.
-His institution hit by the Great Depression, he formally demanded financial assistance for "Bukovina's brain and heart" from the government, led at the time his former rival, Nicolae Iorga.
-He then withdrew into academic work and contributed essays on legal topics, most of which only remained known to the community of specialists.
+On June 22, 1933, the king created Isopescu-Grecul a Grand Cross of the Order of the Star of Romania.
+Upon completing his stint as rector, he withdrew into academic work and contributed essays on legal topics, most of which only remained known to the community of specialists.
 The Romanian administration of Czernowitz/Cernăuți named a street in his honor, which proved to be the topic of controversy.
 The Review Committee vetoed the matter, noting that the rector was still alive, and therefore that his contemporaries were not able to assess his merits "in full competence".
+He tried to preserve his university-assigned seat in the national Senate during the legislative election of December 1933, but lost to theologian Vasile Loichiță, 24 votes to 18.